namitdeb739/tp/docs/UserGuide.md

 Details:

 * Unarchive the tenant at the specified `INDEX`.
-* `INDEX`index refers to the index number shown in the displayed archived tenant list.
+* `INDEX`index refers to the index number in the archived tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
+* Unarchiving works from both the dsiplayed active list and the displayed archive list.

 Examples:

-* `togglearchive` from the active list, followed by `unarchive 2` archives the 2nd tenant in the archived Tenant Track.
+* `togglearchive` from the active list, followed by `unarchive 2` unarchives the 2nd tenant in the archived Tenant Track.
+* 'unarchive 2' from the archived list unarchives the 2nd tenant in the archived Tenant Track.
+* 'unarchive 2' from the active list unarchives the 2nd tenant in the archived Tenant Track.

 ### Marking a tenant as not paid: `unpaid`